nicewook/gvm/README.md

 ![GitHub stars](https://img.shields.io/github/stars/nicewook/gvm?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/nicewook/gvm?style=social)

-Project name is a `gvm` that allows `Go developer using Windows` to use multiple go version easily.
+Project name is a `gvm` that allows `Go developers who are using Windows` to use multiple go version easily.

 There is already `gvm`(https://github.com/moovweb/gvm) for Linux and MacOS, but I couldn't find well working `gvm` for Windows OS, so the project started.